inf112-v20/DVD-Project-Blue/deliverables/ObligatoriskOppgave2.md

 The workload in the group has changed due to Jørn's absence.
 However, we all agree that the communication has been good and that we have been able to distribute the workload quite equally among the four of us.
 The meetings are held in an efficient way, where problems are made more clear so that team members look forward to the next meeting.

 We are not experienced with working on a Git repository with multiple team members, and our experience with creating and merging branches are poor.
 There is therefore some unnecessary communication taking place where commits to the master branch are coordinated.
 Sometimes team members must wait to start working because another team member is soon commiting to the master branch.
-One big potential improvement there lies in the successful management of merges to the master branch.
+One big potential improvement there lies in the successful management of merges of branches to the master branch.

 ### Part 2
 **This delivery**